Tupu (TV series): Norton

 A happy-go-lucky young boy whose father is the mayor of New York City, and is best friends with Tupu.
 He is one of the few who know Tupu's secret.
 Norton wants to become an adventurer like his father and mother.

 Norton has an affaire with Tupu and in some chapters they are a couple.

 Whatzup

 Whatzup is Tupu's closest animal friend, is always seen with her, and comes to her aid when she is in trouble.
 Sometimes Tupu also has to help rescue Whatzup, but what are friends for?
 Whatzup sometimes is not with Tupu, when she is usually looking for food.
 Tupu and Whatzup share the same tree.
 Although he lives in Central Park, Whatzup is a ruddy European squirrel.
 His name is a pun on "What's Up?".

-Schubert
+Shoobert

-Shoobz is the caretaker of Central Park, and has made it his life goal to capture and prove the existence of Tupu.
+Shoobz (real name: Shoobert) is the caretaker of Central Park, and has made it his life goal to capture and prove the existence of Tupu.
 He lives with his overbearing mother.